 - ¾ cup fine white sugar

 - ¼ cup melted unsalted butter

 - ⅓ cup raisins

-- Add one teaspoon of flour to the raisins, mix well to coat all the raisins.
-This step will prevent the raising from sinking at the bottom of the pumpkin bread.
+- Add one teaspoon of flour to the raisins and mix well to coat all the raisins. .

 - In a different bowl, add the pumpkin puree, butter, oil, vanilla, and sugar.
 Beat well until well combined.
 Add the eggs one at a time, whisking after each egg.

-- Mix the dry ingredients with the wet and gently mix for a few seconds.
-Add in the raisins but keep a few to sprinkle on top of the pumpkin bread.
+- Add the dry ingredients with the wet and gently mix for a few seconds.
+Add in the raisins but keep a few to sprinkle on the pumpkin bread.
 Switch to a spatula and gently fold in the raisins.

 - Pour the batter into the previously prepared baking loaf pan.
 Even the surface and scatter a few raisins on top.
 Bake for 52 – 55 minutes, or until a skewer inserted in the middle of the loaf comes out clean.

 - Remove the pan from the oven and place it over the cooling rack for 9 minutes.
-After 9 minutes, remove the pumpkin bread from the pan and place it on the cooling rack to cool completely.
+Remove the pumpkin bread from the pan and place it on the cooling rack to cool completely.

-- You can turn this recipe into muffins.
+- You can use this recipe to make muffins.

-- Substitute raisins with nuts.
-How to store this loaf is mentioned in the post.
+- How to store this loaf is mentioned in the post.

-- Baking time varies depending on the oven so keep an eye on it.
+- Baking time varies depending on the oven, so keep an eye on bread.

 - This recipe was originally posted in 2016.
 The article is updated with more details and information.